bhartiy/learnsellacious/pages/24.import/16.export-orders/default.md

 ##### From orders importer template

 1. Go to the sellacious backend->import utility->templates
-3. Click on the new export button
+3. Click on the new export button in order importer template

 ![Screenshot%202021-08-12%20at%205.17.00%20PM](Screenshot%202021-08-12%20at%205.17.00%20PM.png "Screenshot%202021-08-12%20at%205.17.00%20PM")